CookyDevJS/cooky-portafolio/src/pages/index.md

 I'm interested in gaming, studying and experimenting.

-i'm love listening to music.
+I'm love listening to music.